 - "[link_id]" and "[link_hash]" are examples of macros.
 When you include a macro in a tracking link, the ad network replaces it with relevant information in real time when the ad is displayed to the user.
 Each ad network provides its own macros and is responsible for replacing them with the right data.

 For example, the following tracking link includes several macros such as [GOOGLE_AD_ID] and [OS_VERSION].
 When a user clicks the ad that contains this tracking link, the ad network will replace the macros with data.

-In case you find that a tracking link is missing a macro known for a specific source, please contact Singular Support.
+If you find that a tracking link is missing a macro known for a specific source, contact Singular Support.

 Using the "Create Link" Page

 The Singular app provides a page where you can enter the information you want to include in the tracking link, and have the link generated automatically with the appropriate parameters and macros.

 - Select the App, Site, and Destination URL (if you are missing a site or destination URL in the drop-down lists, refer to the Apps screen to update the missing data).

 - If you have selected a deep link (or Universal Link for iOS), you can optionally mark it to also be used as a deferred deep link.
 If your deep link value is "myapp://page?id=1", then the value received in the SDK callback will be "myapp://page?id=1".